 Early Registration Discount:

-8 days / 7 nights + meals, lodging NOT included, in Park City KY
+8 days / 7 nights + meals (lodging NOT included), Mammoth Cave National Park

-Dates: Sunday 18 August thru Monday 26 August 2019.
-Training begins with a meet-and-greet evening social, trip to view bat swarm on Sunday, then Monday class begins promptly at 1pm on and will end by noon on Monday 26 August.
+Dates: Saturday 8 August thru Saturday 15 August 2020.
+Training begins promptly at 1pm on Day 1 and will end by noon on Day 8.
 A ½-day off is scheduled mid-way thru the week to allow students to rest from our packed schedule, and to explore the other fantastic resources of the local area.

-Location and Directions: Our workshop location is at Park Mammoth Resort, located in Park City near legendary Mammoth Cave National Park.
-Our training will take place in the sinkhole plain of western Kentucky.
+Location and Directions: Our workshop location is in legendary Mammoth Cave National Park located in the sinkhole plain of western Kentucky.
 Our field sites both on and off the Park will acquaint us with the full diversity of eastern bat species.
 At this time of year we will have opportunity to witness the spectacular fall swarming behavior of thousands of gray myotis outside their hibernacula.
 We will also get to visit a protected big-eared bat roost on the Park property, which is off-limits to regular visitors.

 Airport(s): The most convenient airport is Nashville International Airport (BNA), which is about 2 hours by vehicle and in Central Time zone (same as Park Mammoth).
 Louisville International Airport (SDF) and Blue Grass Airport in Lexington (LEX) are 2-3 hours away respectively but are in Eastern Time zone.

 Lodging: Lodging is not included in the cost of this training.
-Participants are encouraged to make their own lodging arrangements, either at our host venue Park Mammoth Resort or other nearby outlets.
-We strongly suggest the host venue as our agenda involves late nights and early mornings and lodging on-site will be convenient to the many scheduled opportunities for personalized instruction during the training.
-Park Mammoth not only boasts two of the largest gray myotis hibernacula/fall swarming sites in the U.S., but also is home to a golf course, winery, and sport-shooting attractions for both pistol and long guns.
+Participants are encouraged to make their own lodging arrangements, either at our host venue The Lodge at Mammoth Cave or other nearby outlets.
+The Lodge is saving our group a room-block that is available on a first-come, first-served basis.
+Rates are $136 per night (plus tax) GSA rates are available with appropriate government ID.
+We strongly suggest staying the host venue as our agenda involves late nights and early mornings and lodging on-site will be convenient to the many scheduled opportunities for personalized instruction during the training.
 Nevertheless, other inexpensive chain hotels are located in Cave City and RV or tent camping is available nearby at Diamond Caverns or Mammoth Cave National Park.

-Meals: 11 meals are provided on-site during the week, beginning with dinner on Monday, then including lunch and dinner every day thereafter.
-Students are on their own for breakfast and for lunch and dinner on our half-day off.
+Meals: Meals are provided on-site during the week, beginning with dinner on Saturday, then including lunch and dinner thru Friday 14 August.
+Students are on their own for breakfast daily and for lunch and dinner on the half-day off.
 Vegetarian options are available with advance-notice (see student registration form for details on recording a food preferences).
-Coffee and tea service is available all day, as is bottled water.
+Coffee and tea service will be available all day, as is filtered water.

 Pre-course Preparation: There is no pre-requisite for this training.
 The curriculum, demonstrations, and field practicums are designed to provide a comprehensive overview of applied bat survey methods for North American species.
 Students should be prepared to hike over uneven terrain, at night, carrying personal gear and up to 50-pounds of field gear.
-The elevation around Mammoth Cave National Park is around 500 feet.
-Students must bring appropriate field gear including appropriate clothing and footwear for working outdoors, including muck boots or other shoes that can get wet (hip- or chest-waders maybe preferred as many of our areas are quite deep or sloppy), head-lamps and light sources for navigating at night, and basic personal items.
-All survey equipment for capturing and recording bats is provided, but students are encouraged to bring their own bat detectors, if available, to help with designing recording schedules, refining settings, and troubleshooting successful field use.
+Students must bring appropriate field gear including appropriate clothing and footwear for working outdoors and basic personal items.
+All survey equipment for monitoring bats is provided, but students are encouraged to bring their own bat detectors, if available.
+Instructors will help design recording schedules, refine settings, and troubleshoot for successful field use.

 How to Register: Please register by ordering online.
 NOTE: To register multiple people, please checkout each person individually so that we can obtain the proper contact information for each participant.
 Use the Student Registration Details link to provide complete student information for our records.